 Gregorian Chant is the traditional unaccompanied vocal music of the sacred texts of the Western Christian Church.
-Originating in late 7th century Rome it has been in use in the church ever since in varying forms.
-During the 9th century the invention of a sophisticated notation to set down this orally transmitted Roman chant was a significant moment in European musical history.
-There will be time for a very basic introduction to this early Gregorian chant notation and the performance possibilities indicated by it, with examples of some of the ways in which it is now recreated for contemporary performance by professional choral groups.
-Later mediaeval notations and performance styles will also be briefly addressed; as well as examples of contemporary monastic choirs.
+Originating in late 7th century Rome, it has been used in the church ever since in varying forms.
+During the 9th century the invention of a sophisticated notation to set down this orally transmitted Roman chant was a highly significant moment in European history.
+There will be time for a very basic introduction to these early Gregorian chant notations and the performance possibilities indicated by it.

 What will we cover?

 Chant notation and performance.
 Gregorian Chant in Latin, together with simple recitations in English.
 Examples of Chant for the Mass and for the daily Monastic service.

 What will we accomplish?
 By the end of this course you will be able to…

 Read and sing the chant from modern printed chant notation, and also recognise early 9th/10th century chant notations and some later mediaeval notations.
 Have a practical experience of singing a number of original Gregorian chants from the Mass, and have experience of reciting together with others the straightforward music of the Office.